haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

   use later in this chapter, defines its own set of similar executor functions.

+* Rust's solution to this problem rests on the insight that futures are always safe to move when they are first created, and only become `unsafe` to move when they are *polled*.
+A future that has just been created by calling an asynchronous function simply holds a resumption point and the argument values.
+These are only in scope for the asynchronous function's body, which has not yet begun execution.
+Only polling a future can *borrow* its contents.

+* From this, we can see that every **future** has **two life stages**:
+  - The first stage begins when the future is created.
+Because the function's body hasn't begun execution, no part of it could possibly be *borrowed* yet.
+At this point, it's as safe to move as any other Rust value.
+  - The second stage begins the first time the future is *polled*.
+Once the function's body has begun execution, it could borrow references to variables stored in the future and then await, leaving that part of the future borrowed.
+    Starting after its first poll, we must assume the future may not be safe to move.

 * In practice, every account of implementing high-volume servers that we could find emphasized the importance of measurement, tuning, and a relentless campaign to